 There is no minimum or maximum time that a student must spend with the fraternity or sorority.
 Through involvement with the chapter, students will learn to better manage their time, balance academics, work and other commitments.
 Members find that being active in a fraternity or sorority is well worth the time that they put into it.

 All fraternities and sororities have strict policies regarding the consumption of alcohol at functions.
 These risk management guidelines are set by each chapter's national board, and adhere to the Indiana State and Valparaiso University policies.
-The sororities at VU are not allowed to possess alcohol in their living environments.
+The sororities at Valparaiso University are not allowed to possess alcohol in their living environments.
 The fraternities and sororities on campus also conduct programs to educate and instill standards and expectations for their members.
-All chapters at VU must follow the "IFC Risk Management" policy.
+All chapters at Valparaiso University must follow the Risk Management Policy.